rkumarm2/dav-report-rkumarm2/README.md

 If August is generated month, and May, June, July needs to be considered along with August, then 3 should be entered in months input text box.

+The output file will be downloaded in the "C:\Users\"username" folder.